personal finance | august 16, 2024

 (Fig. 1) The choice to keep a concentrated holding versus trimming and reinvesting it in a diversified fund can make a big difference to your portfolio.
 In this example, the investor starts with a $200,000 investment in a single stock.
 If she chooses to trim the position by 25% and diversify her portfolio, she would be better positioned for a market decline that disproportionately affects that stock.
 After the market decline, her portfolio will have a value $9,600 greater (even before accounting for potential taxes) than if she holds the full position in a single stock.
 Her portfolio may also be better positioned against risk going forward.

-Two hypothetical declines in a portfolio showing that a diversified position may carry less risk.
+Two hypothetical declines in a portfolio showing that a diversified position carries less risk.

 Source: T. Rowe Price Calculations.
 Assumptions: For illustration purposes only.
 Assumes a decline in the individual concentrated stock of 40% and a decline in the diversified fund of 10%.
 Initial cost basis of the concentrated position was $40,000, or 20% of the value.
 Proceeds of $50,000, less $6,000 of realized capital gains taxes, were used to purchase the diversified fund.
 Also assumes a 15% long-term capital gains rate.